Lena Horne: Changes of direction

 In 1970, she co-starred with Harry Belafonte in the hour-long Harry & Lena special for ABC; in 1973, she co-starred with Tony Bennett in Tony and Lena.
 Horne and Bennett subsequently toured the U.S. and U.K. in a show together.
 In the 1976 program America Salutes Richard Rodgers, she sang a lengthy medley of Rodgers songs with Peggy Lee and Vic Damone.
 Horne also made several appearances on The Flip Wilson Show.
 Additionally, Horne played herself on television programs such as The Muppet Show, Sesame Street, and Sanford and Son in the 1970s, as well as a 1985 performance on The Cosby Show and a 1993 appearance on A Different World.
 In the summer of 1980, Horne, 63 years old and intent on retiring from show business, embarked on a two-month series of benefit concerts sponsored by the sorority Delta Sigma Theta.
-These concerts were represented as Horne's farewell tour, yet her retirement lasted less than a year.
+These concerts were represented as Horne's farewell tour; however, her retirement lasted less than a year.